 I am an ethnomusicologist, sound artist, and filmmaker.
 I study voices.

-My research examines listening, instrumentality, and sonic-musical expression in the Tyva Republic (Russia) and Sayan-Altai Mountain region of Inner Asia.
-I am a student of vocal-instrumental music practices referred to by my teachers as xöömei, kargyraa, and sygyt in the Tyva Republic and surrounding regions.
+My research examines listening, instrumentality, and sonic-musical expression in the Tyva Republic and across Siberia and Inner Asia.
+I am a student of vocal-instrumental music practices referred to by my teachers in Tyva as xöömei, kargyraa, and sygyt.
 I also research the social life of music, sound, and mobility in the Altai Mountain transboundary region (Russia-Mongolia-China) and am working on a sensory study of sound and atmosphere with American astronauts and Russian cosmonauts in space flight vehicles.

 I am currently a visiting postdoctoral scholar in the Department of Music at Stanford University supported by a Social Sciences Research Council (SSRC) Transregional Research fellowship called InterAsian Contexts and Connections.
 I received my Bachelor of Arts in Music at Pomona College and my MA/PhD in Ethnomusicology from the University of California at Berkeley, where I studied music with a number of mentors and from a variety of perspectives.
 After graduating from Berkeley, I worked for three years as a postdoctoral fellow in the Department of Music and Center for Russian and East European Studies at the University of Pittsburgh, where I taught courses in global music studies, music and sound in Central Eurasia, and led a graduate seminar on theorizing voice.
 My work has been supported by a Thomas J. Watson Fellowship, a CLS Critical Languages Scholarship (for Russian), an American Councils Combined Research and Language Training Fellowship (for Tyvan), and a Mellon/ACLS Dissertation Completion Fellowship.